-‘Dancing With the Stars’ 2017 Cast Member Rashad Jennings The Frontrunner To Win?
+Is ‘Dancing With the Stars’ 2017 Cast Member Rashad Jennings The Frontrunner To Win?

-Rashad Jennings is turning out to be the frontrunner to win among the Dancing With the Stars 2017 cast, with his exception skills in the ballroom.
+Rashad Jennings is turning out to be the frontrunner to win among the Dancing With the Stars 2017 cast, with his exceptional skills in the ballroom.
 Rashad and his Dancing With the Stars partner, Emma Slater, earned the first 10s of the season this past week, and they’re showing no signs of slowing down.

-Rashad and Emma’s dance on this past Monday’s Dancing With the Stars earned 10s from judges Carrie Ann Inaba, Julianne Hough and Bruno Tonioli, with Len Goodman giving them a 9.
-Their dance, a Contemporary routine set to “Unconditionally” by Katy Perry, earned the highest score of the 2017 season yet — a 39 out of 40.
+Rashad and Emma’s dance on this past Monday’s Dancing With the Stars earned 10s from judges Carrie Ann Inaba, Julianne Hough and Bruno Tonioli; Len Goodman gave them a 9.
+Their dance, a contemporary routine set to “Unconditionally” by Katy Perry, earned the highest score of the 2017 season yet — a 39 out of 40.

 Can Rashad and Emma defeat their tough competition and win Dancing With the Stars’ Spring 2017 season?
 Their trajectory is strong right now and they could benefit from their fellow high-scoring celebs splitting the vote due to their similarities.
 Heather, Simone and Normani are all young women who likely appeal to a younger demographic overall, and even if their fanbases aren’t exactly overlapping, they could end up splitting the vote among Dancing With the Stars‘ youth viewership.
 This could very well make way for Rashad, who has crossover appeal as an NFL star with charisma and raw talent, as observed by fans on the Dancing With the Stars Facebook page.

 Jennings told the emotional story of his relationship with his father on this week’s Dancing With the Stars, in honor of the show’s “Most Memorable Year” Week.
-In a clip package before his dance, the 32-year-old football star spoke on his father not really being there for him earlier in his life.
+In a clip package before his dance, the 32-year-old football star spoke of his father not really being there for him earlier in his life.

 It was revealed in the Dancing With the Stars clip package that Jennings’ father had to have his leg amputated due to complications of a stroke and diabetes.
 In his youth, Rashad had to decide between a full scholarship to college with NFL prospects and helping out his family, and he ultimately chose the latter.